Are mushrooms the new kale? Here’s why they’re so good for your health

 This large flowery looking mushroom has been used in Chinese medicine for thousands of years.
 It has been the focus of numerous studies which have investigated its anti-cancer and immune-boosting properties.

 But its benefits don’t stop there.
-It has antioxidant, antibacterial, antiviral and antifungal properties too.
-Plus reishi contains gandodermic acid which helps reduce cholesterol and lower high blood pressure.
+It has antioxidant, antibacterial, antiviral and anti-fungal properties too.
+Plus reishi contains gandodermic acid which helps to keep cholesterol and blood pressure at normal, healthy levels.

 That means it could be helpful to add to your diet if you’re keen to prevent heart disease.

 This meaty, but low calorie, mushroom does more than just keep your waist slimline.
-It is packed with antioxidants which help stave off the effects of ageing.
+It is packed with antioxidants which help stave off the negative effects of oxidative stress – something that has long been linked to the visible signs of premature ageing.

 A 2016 paper published in the journal Food & Function also showed an extract of porcini mushroom induced cell death in human colon cancer cells.